au en false false Default

 2. costly for indirect investors in actively managed small companies funds.

-Among the analysis that active small company mangers undertake are a review of the growth potential of the company.
+Among the analysis that active small company managers undertake are a review of the growth potential of the company.
 They also assess profitability and cash flows.
 Of course they are wary of not overypaying for a company too, so look for value.
 This type of analysis is a growth at a reasonable price.
 In the industry the jargon for this is GARP.

 GARP analysis has typically been the domain of active managers.